VirgilSecurity/virgil-sdk-cpp/tutorial/virgil_sdk_cpp.md

 ## Identity Check

 All the Virgil Security services are strongly interconnected with the Identity Service.
-It determines the ownership of the identity being checked using particular mechanisms and as a result it generates a temporary token to be used for the operations which require an identity verification.
+It determines the ownership of the Identity being checked using particular mechanisms and as a result it generates a temporary token to be used for the operations which require an Identity verification.

-#### Identity Verification
+#### Request Verification

-Initialize the identity verification process.
+Initialize the Identity verification process.

 ``` {.cpp}
 Identity identity(%YOUR_EMAIL%, IdentityModel::Type::Email);